pelillian/machine-learning-kd-diagnosis/README.md

-# Deep Learning Kawasaki Disease Diagnosis
+# Machine Learning for Kawasaki Disease Diagnosis

-This project uses Kawasaki Disease (KD) patient data to train a model that predicts whether a given patient is a febrile control or has the disease.
+Kawasaki Disease (KD) is a rare heart condition that affects children all over the world.
+We use Kawasaki Disease patient data to train various machine learning models to predict whether a given patient has Kawasaki Disease or is a febrile control (i.e. does not have the disease).
+More information on Kawasaki Disease can be found [here](https://www.mayoclinic.org/diseases-conditions/kawasaki-disease/symptoms-causes/syc-20354598).

-### Methods Tested:
+### Methods Evaluated:
-* K-Nearest Neighbors (KNN)
+* K-Nearest Neighbors (K-NN)
 * Logistic Regression
 * Support Vector Machine (SVM)
-* Random Forest
-* XGBoost
+* Tree-Based Methods: Random Forest, XGBoost
 * Deep Neural Network
+* Ensemble/Voting Classifiers

 ### Evaluation Methodologies/Metrics:
-* 5-Fold (Nested) Cross Validation
+* 5-Fold (Nested) Cross Validation for model selection
-* Precision, Recall
-* F-Beta score
+* Precision, Recall, F-Beta score
-* AUROC
+* ROC-AUC

 ### Dependencies:
 * Python 3.x